powerhousepro69/videoinfox/readme.md

 videoinfox v.1.83

 Not totally finished.
-All the main features are fully functional.
-A few small thing left to do.
+All the main features are fully functional.....
+A few small things left to do.

 ![Videoinfox HOME SCREEN](https://i.imgur.com/3xMvxpo.png)